Sharma-Amol/Dynamic-Volatility-Forecasting/README.md

 ## Summary
 The project titled "Dynamic Volatility Forecasting for Risk Management and Derivatives Valuation: EWMA and GARCH (1,1) Approaches" focuses on advanced volatility estimation techniques and their practical applications in derivatives valuation and risk management.
 Recognizing volatility as a critical, yet non-directly observable input in option pricing, this study employs econometric models to forecast volatility effectively.

  Using EWMA and GARCH (1,1) models, I estimated the volatility of the Nifty50 index, validating the findings through rigorous econometric tests.
-The estimated daily volatility was then utilized to price call and put options on the Nifty50 index (using Binomial Black-Scholes and Monte Carlo method), with implied volatility calculated to compare model-based estimates against market-implied values.
+The estimated daily volatility was then utilized to price call and put options on the Nifty50 index (using Binomial, Black-Scholes and Monte Carlo method), with implied volatility calculated to compare model-based estimates against market-implied values.

 Furthermore, I applied the volatility forecasts to a stock's returns to calculate Value at Risk (VaR) for a single-stock portfolio using a model-building approach.
 This study underscores the importance of accurate volatility estimation in pricing derivatives and effectively managing portfolio risk